 The terminology around broadcasting and media has changed, too.
 People are no longer programmers of media channels, but content creators or streamers.
 In some cases, however, people are using old broadcasting terms to describe digital analogs.

-Simulcasting is one of those words that we sometimes hear today even though we’ve come up with a perfectly adequate new word that reflects modern times.
-So let’s see if we can find out what simulcasting means, and why you should care.
+Simulcasting is one of those words we sometimes hear today, even though we’ve come up with a perfectly adequate new word that reflects modern times (multistreaming).
+Let’s unpack what simulcasting really means and why you should care.

 What can simulcast mean?

-The final, and the most relevant meaning of simulcasting is to broadcast simultaneously to more than one channel at once.
-When something is being broadcast to two platforms at the same time, that’s a great example of simulcasting.
-If the same TV show — or radio show — goes out on two channels at the same time, or a cable or terrestrial channel and live on an online platform, that’s simulcasting.
+The final and most relevant meaning of simulcasting is to broadcast simultaneously to more than one channel.
+When content is broadcasted to two platforms simultaneously, it’s a great example of simulcasting.
+If the same TV show — or radio show — goes out on two channels at the same time, or on a cable channel and an online platform at the same time, that’s simulcasting.

 Why should you care about simulcasting?

-Either way, it’s a tradition you, a modern-day streamer, should carry into the future.
+Either way, it’s a tradition that modern-day streamers are carrying into the future.
 Tools like Restream might make multistreaming a breeze, but you should still take some time and learn a thing or two about it.
-Then, you might use some good old simulcasting to help your live streaming reach new heights.
+Then, you can use simulcasting (or multistreaming) to help your live streaming reach new heights.